There are many online resources available for people interested in reverb design. Here are a few of my favorites:

-Spin Semiconductor.
 In the late 2000s, Keith Barr (of MXR and Alesis fame) and Frank Thomson formed a company focused on their new chip design, the FV-1.
-This chip has a fairly simple architecture, but can be programmed to make some really nice effects, and currently powers a ton of boutique reverb and delay pedals.
-The Spin Semiconductor website has a wealth of information about how to use the FV-1, including some “informal notes” that provide one of the best walkthroughs of allpass loop reverbs ever.
+This chip has a fairly simple architecture but can be programmed to make excellent effects and currently powers a ton of boutique reverb and delay pedals.
+The Spin Semiconductor website has a wealth of information about using the FV-1, including some “informal notes” that provide one of the best walkthroughs of allpass loop reverbs ever.
 I would recommend picking up the FV-1 Development Kit and loading up all the example algorithms from the Spin Semiconductor website to see how they work, as these examples greatly expand upon the basic allpass loop concepts.

-Miller Puckette, Theory and Techniques of Electronic Music.
-Puckette has been designing reverbs since the early 80s, when the Stautner/Puckette algorithm was published in the Computer Music Journal.
+Puckette has been designing reverbs since the early 80s when the Stautner/Puckette algorithm was published in the Computer Music Journal.
 His online textbook is an embarrassment of reverb design riches, as well as musical DSP in general.
-Puckette has an excellent explanation of how feedback delay networks work, as well as going into depth on the use of rotation matrices in reverb design, and how rotation matrices correspond to allpass delays.
-The primary reverb example makes use of both a feedforward unitary delay network for early reflections, and a feedback delay network for late reverb.
+Puckette has an excellent explanation of how feedback delay networks work, as well as going into depth on the use of rotation matrices in reverb design and how rotation matrices correspond to allpass delays.
+The primary reverb example uses both a feedforward unitary delay network for early reflections and a feedback delay network for late reverb.
 The Pure Data examples have several more explorations of FDN designs.

 Physical Audio Signal Processing by Julius O. Smith

 Smith has been publishing interesting reverb topologies since 1985, and this online (& physical) book is a great overview of his work.
 Smith goes into depth about comb and allpass delays, feedback delay networks, waveguide reverbs, and the various equivalences between these methods.